Archbasilica of St John Lateran

 Imposing columns, colossal statues and numerous mosaics make the basilica of unique beauty.

-The Basilica of San Giovanni in Laterano still has a lot of importance today and the Pope, as bishop of Rome, celebrates the liturgies of Holy Thursday inside it.
+The Archbasilica of St John Lateran still has a lot of importance today and the Pope, as bishop of Rome, celebrates the liturgies of Holy Thursday inside it.

 A visit to the museum with precious liturgical furnishings and the splendid cloister is recommended.